cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 **Properties:**

   * `cidr_block` Set the base CIDR block for your VPC.
-  * `instance_tenancy` Set this to `dedicated` if you want your VPC on dedicated hardware.
+  * `instance_tenancy` Set this property to `dedicated` if your VPC is on dedicated hardware.
 Note that Cloudify is not responsible for charges on your account for this.

 **Mapped Operations:**